 “Giving people the tools to understand their cases is an important way of transferring power and giving them access to something they should have access to already.”

-Hotlines provide essential information about the immigration system, access to resources, referrals and other services to immigrants and their families.
-They increase the ability of immigrants to navigate the complex U.S. immigration system by building knowledge and community, and helping individuals use laws and policies to advance their right to remain.
+Through hotlines–– a free number immigrants can call––staff provide essential information about the immigration system, access to resources, referrals, and other services to immigrants and their families.
+Hotlines increase the ability of immigrants to navigate the complex U.S. immigration system by building knowledge and community, and helping individuals use laws and policies to advance their right to remain in the United States.
 In turn, immigrants can share and spread their knowledge to others around them, building a network of empowered actors.

 Hotlines provide a variety of information.
 In some cases, they may explain the basic process of a case including how to file motions.
 They can also provide preliminary case and country-specific information to clients for building their asylum cases.
 This is especially true for people detained in rural parts of the country where access to pro bono and low-cost legal services is severely limited.
 In other instances, hotlines act as referral systems, raising awareness of and connecting immigrants to others who can provide greater assistance, such as legal aid organizations, community based organizations, and pro bono lawyers.
 Some hotlines allow immigrants to report due process violations and fraud, a process of documenting experiences that may lead to structural changes in the system.
 Hotlines can also help immigrants process trauma and provide access to social support.